azstack/Android-SDK-Documentation/README.md

 AZStack SDK is built and designed to be used with Android Studio.
 The following instructions will help you to integrate AZStack into your application:
 ### 2.1.
 Adding AAR
-Copy AZStack-version.aar (https://github.com/azstack/Android-SDK) to libs folder at the app level.
+Copy AZStack-version.aar (download from https://developers.azstack.co) to libs folder at the app level.
 Navigate to build.gradle file at the app level and adding the following lines:
 ```
 repositories {